pylint-dev/pylint/README.rst

 conscientiously done or check for some things that you don't care about.
-During adoption, especially in a legacy project where pylint was never enforced, it's best to start with the ``--errors-only`` flag, then disable convention and refactor message with ``--disable=C,R`` and progressively re-evaluate and re-enable messages as your priorities evolve.
+During adoption, especially in a legacy project where pylint was never enforced, it's best to start with the ``--errors-only`` flag, then disable convention and refactor messages with ``--disable=C,R`` and progressively re-evaluate and re-enable messages as your priorities evolve.

 Pylint is highly configurable and permits to write plugins in order to add your own checks (for example, for internal libraries or an internal rule).
-Pylint also has an ecosystem of existing plugins for popular frameworks and third party libraries.
+Pylint also has an ecosystem of existing plugins for popular frameworks and third-party libraries.

 .. note::